KJSashank/Task-1/README.md

   delay(500);
 }

 # Project 2 - PID based line following bot

 A bot with 2 mtors on left and right side which follows a line sensed by QTR sensor.
 The errors are used wrt PID controller and the volocities of each wheel are given.
-The sensor pins arefrpm analog 0-5 of the arduino.
+The sensor pins are in analog 0-5 of the arduino.

+Components- N20 Micro Metal Geared Motor 12V 300 RPM, QTR sensor , Arduino Uno

+Code:

 #include <AFMotor.h>    //Adafruit Motor Shield Library.
 First you must download and install AFMotor library
 #include <QTRSensors.h> //Pololu QTR Sensor Library.
 First you must download and install QTRSensors library